Samuel-IG16/alx-higher_level_programming/README.md

    * The first line of all files is exactly `#!/usr/bin/python3`
    * The code uses the [pycodestyle](https://pypi.org/project/pycodestyle/) (version 2.8.*)
    * All the files end with a new line
-   * All the files are executable
+   * All the files are/should be executable
    * All the files can be interpreted/compiled on using python3 (version 3.8.5)
   #### Shell Scripts:
    * The first line of all files is exactly `#!/bin/bash`
    * All the files end with a new line
    * All the scripts are exactly two lines long (`wc -l file` should print 2)
-   * All the files are executable
+   * All the files are/should be executable
   #### C Scripts:
    * No global variables were used
    * No more than 5 functions per file